themindfulbit/td/_content/1-episodes/2014-09-15-079-exploring-fastmail.md

 {{ theme:partial src="section-header" title="Spam, Ham, and Server-side Rules" url="{{ soundcloudurl }}" time="11:17" }}

+You can't really control what email you get, but you can control what happens after it is sent but before it reaches you.
+FastMail handles some of that itself spam filtering, and it provides a rich toolset for user personalization.

+> {{ theme:partial src="aside-header" voice="gabe" text="Spam" }}
+>
-The spam filtering in FastMail is excellent.
+> The spam filtering in FastMail is excellent.
 It's tough to tell if it's better than Gmail.
 I think Gmail accounts get much more spam in general than a custom domain.
 It's probably pretty easy to send millions of messages to `randomstring@gmail.com`.
+>

-FastMail spam filtering uses SpamAssasin to score messages.
+> FastMail spam filtering uses SpamAssasin to score messages.
 Obvious spam is removed from the inbox.
 You can also mark messages as spam and FastMail will learn about what your spam looks like.
 The more you mark, the better it gets.
 You can also tweak how aggressive spam filtering will be.
+>

-There are also tricks for avoiding accidental spam filtering.
+> There are also tricks for avoiding accidental spam filtering.
 Adding a domain such as `*.macdrifter.com` as an address book contact will prevent any messages from that TLD from being sequestered.
 You can also provide a secret word to people you like and their messages will always be assumed safe AND will bypass all mail filters.

 {{ theme:partial src="image" title="Spam Protection Settings" caption="" show="{{ number }}" file="Screen Shot 20140902_181954.jpg" }}